muratk5n/thirdwave/en/README.md

 The map suggests a next region for attack would be that pocket shown with arrow, and yes, Severodonetsk, Rubizhne, Lysychansk, Kreminna, Hirske, Popasna Berezove, Toshkivka - all being shelled.
-If RU takes the region and the red block in the map will get bigger.
+If RU takes the region the red block  will get bigger.

 [[-]](https://pbs.twimg.com/media/FPZVQEpWYAE1r0R?format=png&name=small)